Project GO for ROTC Students

 - Attend at least 2 cultural events related to the language/culture of interest during the academic year

-- Take a language proficiency examination before and after the summer study abroad program (depending on the program chosen).
+- Take a language proficiency examination before and after the summer study abroad program

-For more information on Project GO, contact:
+For more information about our program please contact:

 Department of Slavic and Eurasian Studies